Focus on Solar imaging!

 Passive Cooling System

 Solar cameras working in daylight, temperature could be much higher than night.
 Heat of global shutter sensors will be a problem, especially some big format like IMX432.
-Player One add a new features called Passive Cooling System to conduct the heat from the sensor out.
+Player One add a new feature called Passive Cooling System to conduct the heat from the sensor out.

 256M DDR3 Cache